Discover how FHA condo approvals work, including loans and eligibility criteria.

 How a property gets approved for an FHA condo loan

 As a homebuyer, this is more of a nice-to-know because no matter how much you want to buy a condo that’s not on the FHA approved condo list, it’s not your responsibility to get the condo FHA approved.
 The condo developer or their agent is typically responsible for getting their condominium project FHA approved.
 If the condo has been around for a while, the condo association or their management company submits the condo approval package.
+Additionally, it is important to note that the condo’s homeowners association (HOA) must have at least 10% of its HOA budget in a cash reserve to meet FHA requirements for commercial use.

 If you want to learn about what goes into a condo approval package, or would simply enjoy some “light bedtime reading,” this 95-page Condominium Project Approval and Processing Guide covers all the documentation and requirements the FHA needs to approve a condominium project.